Jan 31st – Mar 25th 2024

 Curator, 2024

-The first element of the exhibition that we will highlight here is the Docusong work by Bridie Jackson.
-This piece, created in collaboration with Josephine Butler College, explores the key themes, achievements and questions raised by the life and work of Victorian social reformer Josephine Butler, reflected upon through a contemporary lens.
+The first element of the exhibition that we highlighted was the Docusong work by Bridie Jackson.
+This piece, created in collaboration with Josephine Butler College, explored the key themes, achievements, and questions raised by the life and work of Victorian social reformer Josephine Butler, reflected upon through a contemporary lens.

 Bridie Jackson is a composer, producer and sound artist based in the North East of England.
 She creates immersive, voice centred work that she refers to as docusongs, where she aims to uncover and examine unheard or underheard stories through combining different sound elements including original music, recorded interviews and archive footage.
 Her most recent piece, ‘Bees, Bees, Hark to Your Bees’ about ancient traditions of bee keeping, was exhibited at Woodhorn Museums as part of the exhibition series, A Northumberland Menagerie, by visual artist Bethan Maddocks, commissioned by Museums Northumberland.